emilioeperez/database/from-zero-to-AI-agent-hero-with-private-ai-agent-studio/get_started/get_started.md

 ## Task 3: Install podman-compose

-Podman compose is a Podman tool that allows to run multi-container applications, such as Oracle AI Agent Studio.
+Podman compose is a Podman tool that allows to run multi-container applications, such as Oracle Private AI Agent Studio.

 1. Update python to 3.12